SwissTPH/tricc/tricc_og/README.md

-# TRICC-ON : Object networkx
+# TRICC-OG : Object networkx

 This version of Tricc is made to merge the features of the tricc-oo and the networkx library (use in legacy triccs) while using BPMN principles (https://www.youtube.com/playlist?list=PLrAWWpbaj-7JlEV3_BfBLNYdYKrpqoC68)

-The definitions will be slitted in 2 groups: the abstracted block definitions and the implementable definition (block and patterns).
+The definitions will be slitted in 3 groups: the  the abstracted block definitions (schedule/Trigger of event), the Authored block definition  and the implementable definition (block and patterns).

 ## Project

-Set of abstract Activity and authored Activity that will make an CDSS target to a specific use case.
+Set of abstract block definition will composed only by activity without inner authored content Set of authored block that will make an CDSS target to a specific use case.

+upon import, the Abstract and the authored block should reflect the imported documents

+the Set of implementable block definition will be generated from the other 2 sets and will already define a layout strategy (TBC a layout strategy might be useful here, to achieve this, the import must contain all information required)

 Project could be composed only of abstracted elements (Guideline project)